-The quartet is a group of very talented, classically trained musicians, based in Dorset.
-They perform all over the South West and have a wide ranging repertoire.
+The Dorset String Quartet is a group of very talented, classically trained musicians, who perform all over the South West and have a wide ranging repertoire.
 They can perform at any live event that would value a beautiful performance from some talented classical musicians.

 For me classical music always seems to conjure up an atmosphere and imagery that is based in dreams and deep thoughts.

 I wanted the images to stand out from the crowd on the web.
 There are a lot of classical quartets around and I was sure if we could create a unique style, it would improve their visibility online.